cloudmesh-community/fa18-523-83/project-report/report.md

 application and how to ensure the continuous deployment into the production environment without resulting deployment code defects.

-The business problem that will be focused on is how to determine in real-time whether or not a customer will be experiencing financial distress in the next two years.
+The business problem that will be focused on in this project is how to determine in real-time whether or not a customer will be experiencing a financial distress in the next two years.
 By predicting the business problem, banking companies can use the results as part of their business rules to decide whether to approve their products to the customers.
+Once the algorithm is finalized and trained into a model, the deployment of code will be performed and benchmarked to provide an overview of how long it will take to move, set up and run the code from one environment to another.

 ## Design